Happy end of 2013 everyone! This year marked our “celebrating ten years of producing fabulous events“ for our little event planning business.

 - Caterers did not have the correct number of staff and serious unforeseen problems in the kitchen to get the food out.
 We pitched in as we could and moved the timeline around so the guests and our mutual clients would not notice.
 (We all know stuff happens, it’s how you deal with it, and keep moving on as a team is what counts).

 - We’ve sobered up more than twenty groomsmen, at least.

 - Countless times that items, flowers, rentals did not come in on time and we made last-minute design changes to keep our brides happy.
 Most of them never noticed, nor cared at that point.

-- Bride could not find her special purple wedding shoes.
-Planner drove back to the hotel to find an empty hotel room, then dumpster dived to see if housekeeping had thrown them away.
+- The bride could not find her special purple wedding shoes.
+Planner drove back to the hotel to find an empty hotel room, then dumpster-dived to see if housekeeping had thrown them away.
 Only to find out they were misplaced in someone’s trunk.

 - Saved personal written vows from being thrown away in the nick of time, by housekeeping.

 - After having TWO face-to-face meetings with the restaurant for rehearsal dinner, formal written proposals, numerous phone calls solidifying all the details … I call on the day before the wedding, Friday at 3 pm just to see how everything was progressing for setup and the owner tells me, “Yes, we’ll see you tomorrow.”
 Um, no, you’ll see me and 50 other people in 3 hours.
 He had the day of the week wrong.
 I said fix it, he did and I haven’t patronized that restaurant since.